Symmetries of statistics on lattice paths between two boundaries: A bijective proof of the independence of the Tutte polynomial from the ordering of the ground set.

 \section{A bijective proof of the independence of the Tutte polynomial from the ordering of the ground set.}

 In Section~\ref{sec:bottom-left-top-right} we mentioned that we do not know of a \lq natural\rq\ bijective proof of Theorem~\ref{thm:bottom-left-top-right}.
 In the language of lattice path matroids, this would be a bijection from $\B$ to itself that turns internal and external activity with respect to the ordering $1\prec2\prec3\prec\cdots$ of the ground set into internal and external activity with respect the ordering $\cdots\prec3\prec2\prec1$.
-However, in the basic case that the ordering of the ground set is modified only by transposing two adjacent elements, we can give a bijection from the set of bases of {\em any} matroid to itself that preserves internal and external activity.
+However, in the basic case that the ordering of the ground set is modified only by transposing two adjacent elements, we can give a bijection from the set of bases of \emph{any} matroid to itself that preserves internal and external activity.
 Since we can go from any ordering of the ground set to any other ordering by successive transpositions of adjacent elements, a bijection proving Theorem~\ref{thm:bottom-left-top-right} is obtained by composing $\binom{|E|}{2}$ iterations of the bijection below, where $E$ is the ground set of the matroid.

 Since this appendix applies to an arbitrary matroid, we discontinue the typographic conventions of the other sections.
 In this section, $E$ denotes the ground set, and the letters $a$, $b$, $c$, $d$, $e$, $x$ and $y$ are used to denote elements of $E$, while $\BB$ denotes the set of bases, and the letters $B$, $B'$, $C$ and $D$ are used to denote bases.
 We use $B-x+y$ to denote $B\setminus\{x\}\cup\{y\}$.
 Furthermore, if $B$ contains exactly one element of the pair $\{x,y\}$, we define $B^{x\leftrightarrow y}$ to be $B-x+y$ if $x\in B$, or $B-y+x$ otherwise (note that $B^{x\leftrightarrow y}=B^{y\leftrightarrow x}$ by definition).
-If $B\in\BB$, recall that $x$ is {\em active} with respect to $(B,\prec)$ if it cannot be switched with a smaller element to produce another base, that is, there is no $y\prec x$ such that $B^{x\leftrightarrow y}$ is defined and belongs to $\BB$.
+If $B\in\BB$, recall that $x$ is \Dfn{active} with respect to $(B,\prec)$ if it cannot be switched with a smaller element to produce another base, that is, there is no $y\prec x$ such that $B^{x\leftrightarrow y}$ is defined and belongs to $\BB$.

-In the proof of the following theorem we use the \Dfn{strong basis exchange property} of matroids: \begin{lem} Let $C$ and $D$ be bases of a matroid, and let $d\in D\setminus C$.
-Then there exists $c\in C\setminus D$ such that $C-c+d$ and $D-d+c$ are bases of the matroid. \end{lem}
+In the proof of the following theorem we use the \Dfn{strong basis exchange property} of matroids: \begin{lemma} Let $C$ and $D$ be bases of a matroid, and let $d\in D\setminus C$.
+Then there exists $c\in C\setminus D$ such that $C-c+d$ and $D-d+c$ are bases of the matroid. \end{lemma}